wisskirchenj/account-reactive/README.md

 01.08.22 Stage 2 completed - setup of WebFluxSecurity, R2DBC-data base connected and initialized via scripts using Spring properties, signup data are saved, authenticated endpoints (all but signup).

+06.08.22 Stage 3 completed - custom authentication manager to include breached passwords check in login authentication, change password functionality, Mono-zipWith and Tuple2 used..